JeremyWalters/investec-logs-functions/README.md

 Create a Firebase Project on the [Firebase Console](https://console.firebase.google.com).

-Set up your Firebase project by running `firebase use --add`, select your Project ID and follow the instructions.

 ### 3. Install the Firebase CLI and enable Functions on your Firebase CLI